Urban rail transit in India: Systems in development

-Abandoned Systems

 List of lines

-Total no. of lines operational- 34.
+India has a total of 45 lines of metro under operation.

 Note : Only operational lines are listed.

 Suburban rail

 Suburban rail plays a major role in the public transport system of many major Indian cities.
 These services are operated by Indian Railways.
 Suburban rail is a rail service between a central business district and the suburbs, a conurbation or other locations that draw large numbers of people daily.
 The trains are called suburban trains.
 These trains are also referred to as "local trains" or "locals".
 The suburban rail systems in Hyderabad, Pune, Lucknow–Kanpur and Bengaluru do not have dedicated suburban tracks but share tracks with long-distance trains.
 The suburban rail system of Mumbai, Kolkata and Chennai have both dedicated tracks and tracks shared with long-distance trains.

 The first suburban rail system in India is Mumbai Suburban Railway which started operations in 1853.
 The Kolkata Suburban Railway has the largest network in the entire country.
 The Chennai Suburban Railway started its operations in 1931.

 Suburban trains that handle commuter traffic are all electric multiple units (EMUs).
-They usually have nine or twelve coaches, sometimes even fifteen to handle rush hour traffic.
+They usually have nine or 12 coaches, though can sometimes include 15 to handle rush hour traffic.
 One unit of an EMU train consists of one power car and two general coaches.
 Thus a nine coach EMU is made up of three units having one power car at each end and one at the middle.
 The rakes in the suburban rails run on 25 kV AC.
 Ridership on India's suburban railways has risen from 1.2 million in 1970–71 to 4.4 million in 2012–13.
-The suburban railways of Mumbai, Kolkata and Chennai occupy no more than 7.1% of the Indian Railways 20819.3-km network, but account for 53.2% of all railway passengers.
+The suburban railways of Mumbai, Kolkata and Chennai occupy no more than 7.1% of the Indian Railways network, but account for 53.2% of all railway passengers.
 In some cities of India, the opening of rapid transit systems has led to a decline in the use of the suburban rail system.

-Systems in Development
+Systems in development

-Regional rail
+Regional rapid transit

-Regional Rapid Transit systems in India are passenger rail services that operate beyond the limits of urban areas, and either connect similarly sized cities, or metropolitan cities and surrounding towns/cities, outside at the outer rim of a suburban belt.
+Regional Rapid Transit systems in India are higher-speed passenger rail services that operate beyond the limits of urban areas, and either connect similarly sized cities, or metropolitan cities and surrounding towns/cities, outside at the outer rim of a suburban belt.

 The following list excludes passenger train services provided by Indian Railways.